ngrok/webhooks.fyi/src/pages/security/shared-secret.md

 ## Overview

-In our research, 10% of the webhook providers use Basic Authentication, shared credentials, or a verification token for authentication.
+In our research, 10% of the webhook providers use Shared Secrets — in form of Basic Authentication, shared credentials, bearer tokens, or a verification token — for authentication.
 In this method, the webhook provider and listener share a common secret used exclusively to authenticate webhook requests:

 1. On webhook requests, the provider sends a webhook notification containing the message plus a shared secret in a pre-defined header variable or the Authorization header using the Basic Auth format ( `Authorization: Basic &lt;"username:password" in base64>` ).
 2. The webhook listener validates the value in the request versus the shared secret.
 Only requests with the correct secret are processed.